 They are actually tiny little sacs filled with keratin, which is a protein that is typically found in skin tissue, hair and nail cells.

-Milk spots can occur in both adults and children but they have different causes and they are particularly common in newborns, with around 40% of babies developing them.
+Milk spots can occur in both adults and children but they have different causes and they are particularly common in newborns, with around 40 per cent of babies developing them.

 The cause of milk spots in newborns is unclear but babies are usually born with them.